Coalfire-CF/.github/README.md

 ## Resources

-- **Documentation:** Dive into our extensive documentation to understand our offerings better – [Link to Documentation].
+- **Documentation:** Dive into our extensive documentation to understand our offerings better – [https://coalfire.com/opensource]].
-- **Tutorials:** Learn how to utilize our solutions effectively with our step-by-step guides – [Link to Tutorials].
-- **Webinars:** Join our webinars to get insights directly from our experts – [Link to Webinar Schedule].
+- **Webinars:** Join our webinars to get insights directly from our experts – [https://www.coalfire.com/insights/resources?type=f-webinar].

 ## More Information